voussoir/etiquette/README.md

 - You must make the `etiquette` package importable by placing it in one of your lib paths because I have not made a setup.py yet.
 Rather than actually moving the folder I just use filesystem junctions.
 - Run `python etiquette_flask_launch.py [port]` to launch the flask server.
 Port defaults to 5000 if not provided.
 - Run `python -i etiquette_repl_launch.py` to launch the Python interpreter with the PhotoDB pre-loaded into a variable called `P`.
 Try things like `P.new_photo` or `P.digest_directory`.
+- Note: Do not `cd` into the frontends folder.
+Stay wherever you want the photodb to be created, and start the frontend by specifying full file path of the launch file.

 ### Project stability